Sebfh/knowledge/start-using-git.md

 	$ git config --global user.email your@email.com
 	# Sets the default email for git to use when you commit

+## Commit the changes you just made

+	If you don't had time to read all off [the Git Book](http://git-scm.com/book "Please do!") then just follow these instructions to commit you latest changes to the repo on Github.

+	$ git add FILENAME
+	# You can use . to stage all files in the folder

+	$ git commit -m "Your commit message goes here"
+	# Please be descriptive in your commit-messages, your not the only one working on the project...

+	$ git push origin master
+	# Push the branch you're on to Github, this is normally *master* but could be a different one.

 ## Reading

 Please reed [http://git-scm.com/book](http://git-scm.com/book "It's easy, trust me...")